WYME-CD

-WYME-CD (channel 45) is a low-power, Class A television station in Gainesville, Florida, United States, as an affiliate of Antenna TV.
-Owned by New Age Media, it is sister to two full-power stations: dual CBS/MyNetworkTV affiliate WGFL (channel 28) and NBC affiliate WNBW-DT (channel 9).
-The latter is actually owned by MPS Media but operated by New Age Media under a local marketing agreement (LMA).
-All three stations, in turn, are operated under a master service agreement by the Sinclair Broadcast Group.
-The stations share studios on Northwest 80th Boulevard (along I-75/SR 93) in Gainesville and transmitter facilities on Southwest 30th Avenue near Newberry.
+WYME-CD (channel 45) is a low-power, Class A television station in Gainesville, Florida, United States, affiliated with Antenna TV.
+It is owned by Sinclair Broadcast Group alongside WNBW-DT (channel 9) and CBS/MyNetworkTV/NBC affiliate WGFL (channel 28).
+The three stations share studios on Northwest 80th Boulevard (along I-75/SR 93) in Gainesville and transmitter facilities on Southwest 30th Avenue near Newberry.

 Even though WYME-CD broadcasts a digital signal of its own, its broadcast range is limited to the immediate Gainesville area.
 However, it receives full-market over-the-air coverage via WNBW's fourth digital subchannel (9.4).